 Before a will can take effect, a grant of probate must be made by a court.
 If someone dies without having made a will, the court can grant letters of administration for the disposal of the estate.
 Since 1858, grants of probate and administration have been made in the Principal and District Registries of the Probate Court (before 1877) or the High Court (after 1877).
 They are indexed in the calendars of wills and administrations and one or two volumes per year in addition to a consolidated index for the period 1858–1877, are available to consult in the Reading Room.

-Up to 1917, the calendars cover the whole of Ireland but since 1918, they cover only the 26 counties in the Republic and the testamentary calendars which are available in our Reading Room can be searched online for the years 1858-1920 and 1922-1982.
-Indexes covering the six counties of Northern Ireland since 1918 are in the Public Record Office of Northern Ireland (PRONI).
+Up to 1917, the calendars cover the whole of Ireland – after 1918, they cover the 26 counties in the Republic while indexes covering the six counties of Northern Ireland are in the Public Record Office of Northern Ireland (PRONI).
+The testamentary calendars which are available in our Reading Room can be searched online for the years 1858-1920 and 1922-1982 (please consult the Will calendar introduction and the Will calendar search guide for information on conducting a search) while testamentary records themselves can be searched by the name of the deceased in our online catalogue for 1923-1951.

 Before 1858, grants of probate and administration were made by the courts of the Church of Ireland (the Prerogative Court and the Diocesan or Consistorial Courts).
 There are separate indexes of wills and administrations for each court in the Reading Room.
 Some of the indexes have been published of which the most important are Vicar’s Index to Prerogative Wills, 1536-1810 and the Indexes to Dublin Grant Books and Wills, 1270-1800 (now on cd-rom – Index of Wills & Marriage Licenses for Dublin Diocese up to 1800, Flyleaf Press, nd) and 1800-58.

 The records of wills and administrations in the National Archives include the following: